MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Set-VMHostPartitionableGpu.md

 Set-VMHostPartitionableGpu -ComputerName SampleHost -partitioncount 8
 ```

-Partitions a GPU in a specific host.
+This example partitions a GPU in a specific host into eight partitions.

 ### Example 2
 ```powershell